LaGamma/AutoRefill/README.md

 # AutoRefill
-A simple lightweight and easy to use utility plugin for creating infinite capacity dispensers
+A very fast, lightweight, and easy to use utility plugin for creating infinite capacity dispensers

 # Installation Instructions:
 1. Locate or create a folder in your Spigot server directory called ```plugins```